KNX-IOT/KNX-IOT-Virtual/README.md

 control the status of the six LEDs on the side of the display.

 Once one of the applications has been started, the device can commissioned.

+## 1.6.
+Installation tools

+The installation tools in a zip called `app_release_no_security_win32.zip` can be found in the release page of [GitHub](https://github.com/KNX-IOT/KNX-IOT-STACK/releases) or in the release page of [GitLab](https://gitlab.knx.org/shared-projects/knx-iot-point-api-public-stack/-/releases).

+- Download the zip file
+- unzip the file on your local (windows machine)
+- read the README.md file located in the created folder